American-Institutes-for-Research/dsaa-smadhavan-mysql-dumper-loader/README.md

 7. Run myloader to load data
 8. Run create index statements generated from #4
 9. Move schema files back in for archival purpose

+## Execution
+Required parameters:
+Path to config file with database credentials
+`-d` Data directory path
+`-s` Name of the database to run on

+Optional parameters:
+`-t` Number of threads to use
+`-v` Verbosity level

+Run Command
+`./index_optimized_loader {Path to config file with database credentials}  -d {Path to database schema and data files} -s {Name of the database} -v {Verbosity level: 1,2,3} -t {Number of threads to use}`